The NAMMCO Scientific Committee held its first International Working Group on Harbour Seals, 3-6 October 2006 in Copenhagen, Denmark.

 - Assess stock delineation using available data on genetics, spatial and temporal distribution and other sources;

 - Review available information about harbour seal ecology;

 - Identify interactions with fisheries and aquaculture.

 The meeting took place as scheduled and included invited experts and members of the Scientific Committee only.
-The report from this Working Group will be considered by the Scientific Committee at its meeting 21-23 November 2006, and will not be publicly available until after the 16th Annual Council Meeting in 2007.
+The report from this Working Group was considered by the Scientific Committee at its meeting 21-23 November 2006 - see Annex 1 of the report of the 14th meeting of the Scientific Committee.